cosmos/cosmos-sdk/x/ibc/applications/transfer/spec/01_concepts.md

 ### UX suggestions for clients

-For clients that want to display the source of the token, it is recommended to use the following alternatives for each of the following cases:
+For clients (wallets, exchanges, applications, block explorers, etc) that want to display the source of the token, it is recommended to use the following alternatives for each of the cases below:

 #### Direct connection